Home Articles Architectural Technology The Future is Here: Understanding Augmented Reality

 Share

 Augmented reality merges the digital and physical realms, overlaying computer-generated imagery, sounds, and other sensory enhancements onto the real-world environment.
 Unlike virtual reality (VR), which immerses users in a fully digital environment, AR enhances the real world by adding layers of digital information to it.
 This integration creates an interactive experience that enriches the user’s perception of their surroundings.
+You can think of it as a digital lens placed over reality, where 3D models, data annotations, and environmental simulations appear directly within your field of view.

 The Role of AR in Architecture